SSilence/php-imap-client/README.md

 * ``getMailboxStatistics()`` returns statistics, see [imap_mailboxmsginfo](http://php.net/manual/de/function.imap-mailboxmsginfo.php)

-Feedback
+Feedback and Contributing
 --------

 Feel free to improve this class.
 You can use the pull request function of github for contributing improvments.
 The inner structure of this class is simple and easy.
-Don't hesitate and check it out ;)
+Don't hesitate and check it out ;).
+Note to contributers: If you make a edit and it gets accepted it is up to YOU to add your self to the composer.json file. *No one* will do this for you!